Doctor of Philosophy in Zoology (PhD)

-Kiran K. Soma is a Professor of Psychology at the University of British Columbia in Vancouver, Canada and a member of the Djavad Mowafaghian Centre for Brain Health.
-Dr. Soma joined the faculty at UBC in 2004.
-He received his BA from Stanford University, his PhD from the University of Washington in Seattle, and his postdoctoral training at the University of California, Los Angeles.
-He has published over 120 papers on neural circuits, hormones, behaviour, and immune function.
+Kiran K. Soma is a Professor at the University of British Columbia in Vancouver, Canada and a member of the Djavad Mowafaghian Centre for Brain Health and Psychology Department.
+Dr. Soma joined UBC in 2004.
+He received his BA from Stanford University, his PhD from the University of Washington, and his postdoctoral training at the University of California, Los Angeles.
+He has published over 130 papers on neural circuits, hormones, behaviour, and immune function.
+His laboratory is focused on local steroid production in the nervous and immune systems.